Backbone-Stories/website/_chapters/TheGuideAndTheSleeper.md

 “Are we done here?”

 Whether or not this interview could be used to incriminate Cadden, she was not sure.
 Perhaps she was too valuable to the mission, and they would turn a blind eye.
-Afterall, whatever had happened occurred hundreds of millions of miles away.
+After all, whatever had happened occurred hundreds of millions of miles away.

 “We can end it here.”